singhaar615/codebreaker/README.md

 # Codebreaker 🔐

 A command-line Mastermind-style code-breaking game built in Python.
-Crack the secret combination hidden in a locked treasure box using logic and the red/white pin clue system — with save and load support so you can pick up a game later.
+Crack the secret combination hidden in a locked treasure box using logic and the red/white pin clue system, with save and load support so you can pick up a game later.

 ## Story

-While exploring campus, you discover a mysterious locked treasure box.
-It's protected by a complex password lock — only sharp logic and problem-solving can crack it open.
+While exploring an unknown island, you discover a mysterious locked treasure box.
+It's protected by a complex password lock, and only sharp logic and problem-solving can crack it open.

 ## Rules